 “We know how disruptive this has been for the Yale community,” Chief Information Officer Len Peters wrote to the campus last week.
 “The problems were caused by a device connected to the network that was improperly routing network traffic through the data center … We apologize for this interruption in service and want to reassure you that we are doing all we can to minimize future occurrences.”

 The connectivity problems also point to a lack of communication between the different departments within ITS.
 On Thursday, Hopkins said he had no more information that what appeared on the ITS status website.
 When connection problems arise, Hopkins said the Networking Team, a separate department in ITS from IT Support, is notified of the problem and take responsibility for resolving it.
+If you will like to venture on your own to fix it, here are 4 Easy Steps To Fix Your Internet Connection.

 Shortly after the connectivity problems began on Thursday morning, Yale student Abhi Nayar ’18 posted about the loss of WiFi on the popular Facebook site Overheard at Yale.